abbiewade/abbiewade.github.io/smartalarmclock.md

 Like the AlaMode board, a good tutorial for setting up the Google Calendars API already exists [here](https://developers.google.com/google-apps/calendar/quickstart/python).

-**Exercise XX:** Follow the Google Calendar API Python tutorial to set up the APIs, and run the example from step 3 to ensure that it works correctly.
+**Exercise 15:** Follow the Google Calendar API Python tutorial to set up the APIs, and run the example from step 3 to ensure that it works correctly.

 #### Serial Communication
 Up to now, you have more than likely used the Serial communication to print things out in the serial monitor, such as the time or temperature earlier.
 This functionality of printing out data is just scraping the top of the barrel for what the Serial library can do.